- About >

 The criteria for assessment varies from one building system - or proposed building system solution - to another.
 This is based on existing EU Directives, Irish Building Regulations, standards, Codes of Practice documents for safety, habitability, durability, maintenance and environmental requirements.
 It is also based on the current Irish Building Regulations and Irish Building Standards’ legal framework, as published by the Irish Government.

-The process covers several steps (see below), and the time it takes varies depending on the methods involved and the applicants’ responsiveness:
+The certification process involves several steps, and the time it takes varies depending on the methods involved and the applicants’ timely responsiveness:

 - MMC enquiry